arvestad/jprime/README.md

 # Documentation

-For instructions on how to run applications, tutorials, source code, etc., please visit JPrIME's home at GitHub.com, https://github.com/arvestad/jprime.
+For instructions on how to run applications, tutorials, source code, etc., please visit the Wiki pages at JPrIME's home at GitHub.com, https://github.com/arvestad/jprime/wiki.

 # Releases and source code